datanav/docs/technical/hubspot-hubspot.rst

      - HubSpot Data Type

-HubSpot User to Hubspot Contact
+HubSpot User to HubSpot Contact
 -------------------------------
-Every HubSpot User will be synchronized with a Hubspot Contact.
+Every HubSpot User will be synchronized with a HubSpot Contact.

-Once a link between a HubSpot User and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot User and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot User and a Hubspot Contact:
+The following properties are synchronized between a HubSpot User and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - HubSpot User Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - email
      - properties.email
      - "string"